Chichibu, Saitama: Government

 Chichibu has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
 Chichibu contributes one member to the Saitama Prefectural Assembly.
 In terms of national politics, the city is part of Saitama 11th district of the lower house of the Diet of Japan.

 Economy

-The local economy of Chichibu remains based on agricultural and forestry, as well as tourism.
+The local economy of Chichibu remains based on agriculture and forestry, as well as tourism.

 Education

 Chichibu has 14 public elementary schools and eight public middle schools operated by the city government, and two public high schools operated by the Saitama Prefectural Board of Education.
 The prefecture also operates two special education schools for the handicapped.

 Transportation

 Railway

 Two lines serve the city: the Chichibu Main Line and Seibu Chichibu Line.
 The Chichibu Railway was constructed along the Arakawa River and first opened in 1914.
 Seibu Railway reached the city in 1969 and considerably reduced the travel time to Tokyo.
 It takes approximately one and a half hours to travel from Seibu-Chichibu Station to Ikebukuro Station, one of the major train terminals in Tokyo.
 These lines carry people as well as limestone from Mount Bukō.
 The two lines were directly connected on April 1, 1989.
 Chichibu Railway also operated the Mitsumine Ropeway, which carried passengers visiting Mitsumine Shrine.
 The ropeway was taken out of service since May 19, 2006, and was officially abandoned on December 1, 2007.